 Tortoise and turtles

 Most species of tortoise and turtles are not legal to own in India.
 Since most people can’t differentiate between kinds of tortoise, it’s easy to get misled into buying or owning an endangered species.
 The Indian Star Tortoise and the Red Ear Slider are among a few types that are illegal to own.

 Having an aquarium filled with beautiful marine fish is great, but it is not practical to keep these sea animals in cramped, small water bowls.
 These fishes don’t survive for long without saltwater.
-Cetaceans (dolphin or porpoise), penguins, otters, and manatees are banned according to the Wildlife Protection Act, 1972.
+Cetaceans (dolphins or porpoises), penguins, otters, and manatees are banned according to the Wildlife Protection Act, of 1972.
 It is also prohibited to keep or sell a few species of endangered fish.
 Instead, you can safely keep freshwater fish in the aquarium.

 Snakes and other reptiles

 India might be known for snake charmers but it is illegal to own any native wildlife snake species here.
 Indian gharial and monitor lizards are also banned as pets.

 Monkeys are revered in Hinduism and devout Hindus often feed them.
 Monkeys, like other wild animals, can’t be kept and trained for entertainment purposes in India under Section 22 (ii), PCA Act 1960.